AntonLydike/riscemu/README.md

-disable_debug           Disable the ebreak and sbreak instructions no_syscall_symbols      Don't make syscall symbols globally available fail_on_ex              Do not launch an interactive debugger when the CPU loop catches an exception
+disable_debug           Disable the ebreak and sbreak instructions no_syscall_symbols      Don't make syscall symbols globally available fail_on_ex              Do not launch an interactive debugger when the CPU loop catches an exception add_accept_imm          accept "add rd, rs, imm" instructions, even though they are not standard

 --syscall-opts SYSCALL_OPTS: (-so)
                         Options to control syscall behaviour